peteryxu/HH-gemini-multimodal-live-dev-guide/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.

+## Disclaimer

+This is not an officially supported Google project.